-It is important to keep a close eye on the energy balance in your home and ensure that you have enough energy sources to meet your needs, especially when the home battery is empty.
+It is important to keep a close eye on the energy balance in your home and ensure that you have sufficient energy sources to meet your needs, especially when the home battery is empty.
 A well-integrated energy system can help guarantee a reliable and uninterrupted power supply.

 Ole Diepstraten